Programme/Approved Electives for 2024/25

 This is a year-long module for students undertaking the Applied Biomedical Sciences option, which aims to deliver training and education to meet partial fulfilment of the Standards of Proficiency issued by the Health and Care Professions Council (HCPC), as given in the IBMS Registration Portfolio, and to prepare students for their hospital-based placement.
 Students taking the Biomedical Science route may also take this module as an option.

-A reflective and problem based learning approach runs throughout the module and offers students to opportunity to study alongside students of other healthcare professions, to work together to provide the best healthcare possible for the patient.
+A reflective and problem based learning approach runs throughout the module and offers students the opportunity to study alongside students of other healthcare professions, to work together to provide the best healthcare possible for the patient.

 Aims